 These chocolate brioche are soft, golden buns filled with decadent chocolate cream.
 These will fill you up and satisfy your chocolate cravings anytime.

 I can tell from experience that once you make this brioche dough, you have released yourself from your inhibitions.
-Once you realize that it is not that hard as it may seem, you are going to make this over and over again and do all sort of yummy things with it.
-You have broken out of your own shell.
+Once you realize that it is not that hard as it may seem, you are going to make this over and over again.

-You can make a grand brioche braid like this and be stunned by a beautiful pastry out of the oven.
+Or have a little dough fun and make a grand brioche braid and be stunned by a beautiful pastry out of the oven.
 So really, the possibilities are endless.
-All you have to do is to stay with me here.

 The chocolate cream inside this brioche is an addictive, decadent concoction that will send ( little) people your direction ( a.k.a. the kitchen) and say, ” I smell chocolate, can I taste?”.